katiefrost95/planner/README.md

 [Guidelines on contributing to planner](https://github.com/codebar/planner/blob/master/CONTRIBUTING.md)

-<<<<<<< HEAD
 ### Running the UI tests

 To improve test coverage we've included UI tests into the planner testing the user journey through the website.
 We used cucumber to do this and have enabled the tests to run for browsers chrome and Firefox.
+The browser default is set to chrome, to change it to Firefox go into the env file, uncomment out the chrome and comment in the Firefox default.
 The UI tests are located in spec/ui_tests.

 To run all the tests use the command: